-Between 2012 and 2021 there were nine fatalities and 74 severe injuries reported.
+Between 2012 and 2021 there were nine fatalities and 74 severe injuries reported in Cupertino.

 Figure 5 and Figure 6 show that pedestrian and cyclist collisions account for about 60 percent of all fatal and serious injury crashes.
 While crashes involving vulnerable roadway users hold the strong majority, those in motor vehicles are victims as well.
-An interesting affirmation is that a crash between a cyclist and a pedestrian can result in a fatality or severe injury, reiterating that the human body is not designed to withstand the forces of any type of crash.
+Even a crash between a cyclist and pedestrian can result in a fatality or severe injury.
+The human body is not designed to withstand the forces of any crash, further affirming the need for improved road safety.